fangfufu/dogi/README.md

 You want to download a lot of iPlayer videos on to your server, but your server doesn't have enough space, but you happen to have a lot of space on your Google Drive.
 Your server does not have an UK-based IP address.
 You only have headless access to your server.

 ## Solution
-Run an interactive Debian Docker instance, run OpenVPN in that docker instance, download videos using get_iplayer, push the videos to your Google Drive, then delete the video.
+Run an interactive Debian Docker instance, run OpenVPN in that Docker instance, download videos using get_iplayer, push the videos to your Google Drive, then delete the video.

 ## Implementation
 1. Put your OpenVPN settings into the ``openvpn`` folder.